My Significance Sense Is Tingling

 - Spoofed when Chester gets in his teeth broken just after having his braces removed, miles away his dentist says "I sense a great disturbance... in my wallet!"

 - Also spoofed when Timmy is turned into a girl and hangs out with Trixie to find out the perfect birthday present to get her.
-The two get along so well, Trixie rips up a picture of her "old best friend".
-A second later, far away, said girl screams in pain and clutches her chest.
+The two get along so well, Trixie rips up a picture of Veronica, her best friend up to that point.
+A second later, at another part of the mall, Veronica screams in pain and clutches her chest.

 - Parodied in the Futurama episode "Crimes of the Hot".
 Just as Nixon sets in motion a plan to permanently shut down all robots, Professor Farnsworth sullenly comments, "Oh, the Jedis are going to feel this one."